 While most people have heard of postnatal depression, it’s also possible to experience antenatal depression while you’re pregnant.
 Some people experience both.
 The term ‘perinatal depression’ covers depression any time from getting pregnant to around a year after giving birth.

-This page covers postnatal depression, but the symptoms and treatment for antenatal or perinatal depression are the same.
+We've used the term 'postnatal depression' on this page as it's more well known, but the symptoms and treatment for antenatal or perinatal depression are the same.

 What is postnatal depression?